jrief/django-formset/docs/source/richtext.rst

 allowed by the implementation.

-**django-formset** provides a special model field class :class:`formset.richtext.models.fields.RichTextField`.
+**django-formset** provides a special model field class :class:`formset.modelfields.RichTextField`.
 It shall be used as a replacement to Django's model field class ``TextField``.
 This model field provides the widget ``RichTextarea`` using the default settings.
 Often that might not be the desired configuration, and it may be necessary to re-declare that widget, while creating the form from the model.